openSUSE/obs-service-set_version/README.md

     python -m unittest discover tests/

 The testrun may take some time.
+Don't forget to run also

+    flake8 set_version tests/